Petar Grbić

-Petar Grbić (Serbian Cyrillic: Петар Грбић; born 7 August 1988) is a Montenegrin professional footballer who is currently playing for FK Budućnost Podgorica.
+Petar Grbić (Serbian Cyrillic: Петар Грбић; born 7 August 1988) is a former Montenegrin professional footballer.

 Club career

 Mogren

 In 2008, Grbić joined FK Mogren from Budva.
-At the time of Grbić's arrival, Mogren was an ambitious team with coach Branislav "Brano" Milačić and memorable generation of players from the Montenegrin national team involving the likes of Radoslav Batak, Ivan Janjušević, Janko Simović, Marko Ćetković, and Draško Božović.
+At the time of Grbić's arrival, Mogren was coached by Branislav "Brano" Milačić and players from the Montenegrin national team including Radoslav Batak, Ivan Janjušević, Janko Simović, Marko Ćetković, and Draško Božović.
 Grbić was a member of the Mogren squads which won the Montenegrin First League in 2009 and 2011.

 Olympiacos

 In July 2011, Greek side Olympiacos earned Grbić's signature in a €1 million transfer from Mogren.
 During the team's summer camp that year, coach Ernesto Valverde only employed Grbić as a substitute, preferring the likes of Kevin Mirallas.
 He spent the rest of his time at Olympiacos on loan, first to Levadiakos, followed by Hapoel Be'er Sheva, OFK Beograd, and finally to Partizan.

 Loan to OFK Beograd

 On 5 September 2012 it was announced that Grbić joined OFK Beograd in a six-month loan.
 On 11 November 2012 Grbić scored the winning goal in a match against Red Star Belgrade; it was OFK Beograd's first win over Red Star since 2003.
 Less than two weeks later, Grbić scored a brace against Red Star in the 2012–13 Serbian Cup quarter finals.
 After a great half-season with the Serbian team, the loan deal was extended to June 2013.